NandunGodage/Automated-Parking-System/README.md

 # Automated-Parking-System
-This web project is 1 year 2nd semester project for BSc(Hons)Information Technology in SLIIT.Technologies & tools such as HTML,CSS,Javascript,PHP and Microsoft SQL Server, Mockflow & Draw.io are used for this projects.
+This web project is 1 year 2nd semester project for BSc(Hons)Information Technology in SLIIT.Technologies & tools such as HTML,CSS,Javascript,PHP and Microsoft SQL Server, Visual Studio Code, Mockflow & Draw.io are used for this projects.
 This project is simply designed to enhance knowledge.

 ### 🔖 Batch - Y1.S2.WD.IT.09.01
 ### 🔖 Group - 09.01_7